-Range of Uses: Parks, playgrounds, recreation facilities and athletic fields; neutral grounds and passive open spaces, agricultural uses, rain gardens, bioswales and other stormwater management measures.
+Range of Uses: Parks, playgrounds, recreation facilities and athletic fields; neutral grounds and passive open spaces, rain gardens, bioswales and other stormwater management measures.
 In large parks, a variety of passive and active recreation facilities, cultural facilities, and supportive commercial uses may be allowed.

-Development Character: Ranges from programmatic parks and indoor and outdoor recreational areas to preserved open space, with the opportunity to provide for stormwater management measures.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Development Character: Ranges from programmatic parks and indoor and outdoor recreational areas to preserved open space, with the opportunity to provide for stormwater management measures..